microsoft/TechExcel-Accelerate-developer-productivity-with-GitHub-Copilot-and-Dev-Box/docs/03_improve_deploy_app/03_improve_and_deploy_your_application.md

 After you complete this lab, you will be able to:

-* Install and use the GitHub Copilot extension for Visual Studio Code
 * Modify a .NET application by following the GitFlow workflow
 * Deploy Azure resources using a Bicep script in a GitHub Actions workflow
 * Deploy containerized .NET applications as part of a build process